(Continued from Part Two)

 The following year, the band released the album Between the Buttons.
 The band released one of The Top Double-Sided Hits of the Rock Era*.
 A piano, a recorder, and a double bass provide the sublte background that enabled the raunchy Rolling Stones to pull off a ballad.
 The flip (which we'll hear next) was actually the one intended to be the hit, but when it stalled at #55, attention turned to this one, which was the better song all along.
 The Gold single "Ruby Tuesday" topped the U.S. chart and scored a #3 smash in the U.K. and ranks in The Top 500 Songs of the Rock Era*.

 "Buttons" earned a #2 rank in the U.S. and #3 in the U.K. and went Gold.
 Keith wrote this one mostly on the piano, and there's an interesting backstory to the recording.
 The group kept the side door open when two police officers came by.
 In the hope of avoiding larger issues, Oldham distracted the two and convinced them to use their truncheons as percussive instruments on the recording.
-You hear the police officer's contribution to the song and about 1:40 when the band instruments go quieter.
+You hear the police officer's contribution to the song at about 1:40 when the band instruments go quieter.
 The other side of "Ruby Tuesday" is "Let's Spend The Night Together".

 It's impossible for anyone to imagine life as a Rolling Stone, one step ahead of the police, dark, frenzied, mobbed by fans and press everywhere.
 Jagger and Richards did a good job of describing their state of mind on "Connection", which features a duet between the two in one of the first songs to feature Keith's vocals.
 Also prominent is the band's defiance of the world that they became known for.